 Gathering Necessary Information

-Before you start writing your will, it’s essential to gather all the necessary information.
+Before you start writing your will, gather all the information you will need.
 This includes:

-Gathering this information will help you create a comprehensive will that covers all aspects of your estate.
+Gathering this information thoroughly before you begin writing will help you create a comprehensive will that covers all aspects of your estate and reduces the risk of omissions.

 Structuring Your Will

-A well-structured will is crucial for clarity and to avoid potential disputes.
-Here are some key elements to include:
+A well-structured will is crucial for clarity and to prevent disputes.
+Here are the key elements to include, in order:

-• Introduction: State your name, address, and that this is your last will and testament
+- Opening declaration: State your full name, address, and that this is your last will and testament, revoking all previous wills and codicils

-• Appointment of Executor: Name the person responsible for carrying out your wishes
+- Appointment of executor(s): Name the person or people responsible for administering your estate

 Signing and Witnessing Requirements

-Here’s a summary of the key steps and requirements in a table format:
+Here is a summary of the key steps and requirements:

 How to Make Your Will Legally Binding